VincyZed/surge-synthesizer.github.io/manual/Surge.md

 #### LFO presets
 To the left of the **Rate** parameters, a small menu icon can be found.
-Clicking on it will reveal options to either save the selected LFO state, open previously saved states, and finally rescan presets to update the list.
+Clicking on it will reveal options to save the selected LFO state, open previously saved states, and finally rescan presets to update the list.
 Presets will be categorized by modulation shape.